gbl08ma/eigenmath/newREADME.md

 ![Assigning values to variables and resetting variables](/docs/usage9.png?raw=true)

-In the example above, we start by assigning a value of 34 to the variable a, then calculate using that value.
-The "quote" command returns the unevaluated meaning of a variable, and can be used for more than clearing symbols:
+In the example above, we start by assigning a value of 34 to the variable `a`, then calculate using that value.
+The `quote` command returns the unevaluated meaning of a variable, and can be used for more than clearing symbols:

 ![Assigning values to variables and resetting variables](/docs/usage10.png?raw=true)

 As you see, in this case the quote command makes the value of C be retrieved whenever CplusFive is evaluated.
-Had we just said that `CplusFive = C + 5`, CplusFive wouldn't have updated when C changed.
+Had we just said that `CplusFive = C + 5`, CplusFive wouldn't have changed value when C changed.

 You can also define custom functions, that return values and take a number of arguments.
 Custom functions can be chained and mixed with built-in functions.